APRIL 17, 2014 -- quicklist: 1

 The Red River Clinic in Fargo, the state’s only abortion clinic, filed a suit against the heartbeat law last July, according to the AP.
 But U.S. District Judge Daniel Hovland ruled the law as "invalid and unconstitutional."

-One of Robin Williams’ finest roles featured him in hosiery, and it seems the 62-year-old might once again be donning women’s garments for a sequel to the 1993 film “Mrs. Doubtfire,”according to The Hollywood Reporter.
+text: One of Robin Williams’ finest roles featured him in hosiery, and it seems the 62-year-old might once again be donning women’s garments for a sequel to the 1993 film “Mrs. Doubtfire,” according to The Hollywood Reporter.

 The sequel is to be made more than 20 years after the first film came out, which starred Williams alongside Pierce Brosnan and Sally Field.
 Williams played a recently divorced man who dressed up as a female nanny to try and spend time with his kids.